 In 2012, Verlander held the Pirates hitless through 8 1/3 innings before allowing a soft single to Josh Harrison.
 The Tiger ace struck out 12 batters in what many felt was his most overpowering performance ever.

-Through his first seven seasons, the former Old Dominion hurler had won many laurels: Rookie of the Year, MVP, Cy Young, and The Sporting News Pitcher of the Year.
+Through his first eight seasons, the former Old Dominion hurler had won many laurels: Rookie of the Year, MVP, Cy Young, and The Sporting News Pitcher of the Year.